 Our Corporate Governance and Nominating Committee is comprised entirely of independent directors, as "independent" is defined under the rules of the NYSE.
+The Corporate Governance and Nominating Committee reviews the composition of the board and the tenure of its members at least annually to help determine the number and experience of directors required.
+The primary responsibilities of the Corporate Governance and Nominating Committee are to:

-This committee recommends candidates to be nominated for election as directors at our annual meeting, consistent with criteria approved by the board, develops and regularly reviews corporate governance principles and related policies for approval by the board, oversees the organization of the board to discharge the board's duties and responsibilities properly and efficiently and sees that proper attention is given and effective responses are made to stockholder concerns regarding corporate governance.
-Other specific duties and responsibilities of the Corporate Governance and Nominating Committee include annually assessing the size and composition of the board, including developing and reviewing director qualifications for approval by the board, identifying and recruiting new directors and considering candidates proposed by stockholders, recommending assignments of directors to committees to ensure that committee membership complies with applicable laws and exchange corporate governance standards, conducting a preliminary review of director independence and financial literacy and expertise of Audit Committee members and overseeing director orientation and continuing education.
-The Corporate Governance and Nominating Committee also reviews proposed changes to our certificate of incorporation, by-laws and board committee charters, assesses and makes recommendations regarding stockholder protections, as appropriate, conducts ongoing reviews of potential conflicts of interest, reviews and approves any executive officers standing for election to outside for-profit boards of directors, reviews stockholder proposals in conjunction with the Chairman of the Board and recommends board responses, oversees the self-evaluation of the board and its committees, reviews requests for indemnification under our by-laws, oversees the company's sustainability and social responsibility programs, oversees the company's business conduct and anti-corruption compliance programs and meets with the company's corporate compliance officer in executive session as often as the committee deems appropriate.
+- recommend candidates to be nominated for election as directors at our annual meeting, consistent with criteria approved by the board, - develop and regularly review corporate governance principles and related policies for approval by the board, - oversee the discharge of the board's duties and responsibilities properly and efficiently and see that proper attention is given and effective responses are made to stockholder concerns regarding corporate governance, - assess the size and composition of the board, including through developing and reviewing director qualifications for approval by the board, - · identify and recruit new directors and consider candidates proposed by stockholders, - recommend assignments of directors to committees to ensure that committee membership complies with applicable laws and exchange corporate governance standards, - conduct a preliminary review of director independence and financial literacy and expertise of Audit Committee members and oversee director orientation and continuing education, - review proposed changes to our certificate of incorporation, by-laws and board committee charters, assess and make recommendations regarding stockholder protections, as appropriate, - conduct ongoing reviews of potential conflicts of interest, review and approve any executive officers standing for election to outside for-profit boards of directors, - · review stockholder proposals in conjunction with the Chairman of the Board and recommend board responses, - oversee the self-evaluation of the board and its committees, - review requests for indemnification under our by-laws, - oversee the company's sustainability and social responsibility programs and - oversee the company's business conduct and anti-corruption compliance programs and meet with the company's corporate compliance officer in executive session as often as the committee deems appropriate.

+Director Nomination Criteria.
 The company retains a professional third-party search firm to help identify and facilitate the screening and interview process for potential director candidates.
 The Corporate Governance and Nominating Committee maintains, with the approval of the board, formal criteria for selecting director nominees.
 Candidates for director are identified for the contributions they can make to the deliberations of the board and their ability to represent impartially all of the company's stockholders, and are considered regardless of race or gender.